theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 *ABA Center for Human Rights and International Criminal Court Project staff and interns celebrate International Criminal Justice Day 2014*

-Interns generally work from the ABA office in central Washington, D.C., but remote internships may be considered.
+Due to the ongoing COVID-19 pandemic, internships are currently conducted remotely within the United States.
+Unfortunately, we are not currently able to accommodate interns working remotely from a non-US location.
 Internships are unpaid, and can be completed for credit in accordance with relevant academic programs.
 There is a strong preference for applicants currently in law school with an understanding of international law; however, undergraduate applicants with background in international law and demonstrated capacity to work on typical ICC Project activities may be considered.&nbsp;*The ABA commits itself to building a multifaceted and diverse workforce, and thus strongly encourages applicants of any gender, sexual orientation, ethnic, religious, or other self-identified background.*

 If interested in applying for an internship at the ICC Project, please email the following PDF formatted material (as a whole or in individual pieces) to the Director of the ICC Project, [Kristin Smith](/staff/kristin-smith/)\:

-**For summer 2021 internships (June-August) please apply by May 1, 2021 at the latest.
+**For spring 2021 internships (Jan-May) please apply by Nov 1, 2021 at the latest.
 Applications will be considered on a rolling basis.
-Summer 2021 internships may be conducted remotely.&nbsp;<br><br>For fall 2021 internships (Sept.- early Dec.), please apply by August 1, 2021.**
+Spring internships may be conducted remotely (TBD).<br><br>Applications for summer 2021 internships (June-Aug.) are welcome on a rolling basis.**

 ---